mison22/billing/system_design_scope.md

 1. They said "design **a service**" (new, not extend yours)
 2. Emphasis on "integrates with various applications" (integration focus)
 3. "Nothing additional to prepare" (not billing-specific prep needed)
-4. Omada is a health tech company - design likely health-tech related
+4. This is a health tech company interview - design likely health-tech related

 ### Possible: **Related to Billing Conceptually**